cydnim/blog/_posts/2025-12-23-day-5--all-i-want-for-christmas-is-a-shower.md

     not knowing they shared some effects and ended up with full body tingling and eventually panic for hours instead of a deep sleep.
 All was assured by resident on call and finally went to sleep at 4am when the tingling started to subside enough to ignore it.
-POTS is mad but we\u2019re good now."
+POTS is mad but we\u2019re good now.\n\n#zero days since incident"
 - title: Big bandage off!
   text: Sahir and I played a game of guess where the scars are.
 We were pleasantly
     surprised there was only two incisions.